-We strive to give you plants that will do well when you are ready to put them in your garden.
-This means that size can be deceiving.
-Often a bigger plant will be root bound and take longer to adjust to transplanting than a smaller one.
-Don’t get overexcited by very large bushy plants, they may not be the best choice for your garden.
+Farmer Jonathan reminds you that size can be deceiving.
+Often a bigger plant will be root-bound and take longer to adjust to transplanting than a smaller one.
+Don’t get overexcited by very large, bushy plants as they may not be the best choice for your garden.